baojie/netcall/README.md

 Generators being part of the Python language itself (yield expression), you can express all of these usages naturally in the code.

 Generators are semicoroutines.
 They might be powerful, they also have some limitations.
 The communication flow is fully synchronous.
 For instance, your service cannot prepare its next reply until the client called next() on it.
 You can see the yield expression and the next(), send(), throw() and close() calls as blocking.
-However, you can use threads or coroutines on either sideq to allow asynchronous processes.
+However, you can use threads or coroutines on either sides to allow asynchronous processes.

 Example of a service yielding: